jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 against a convex surface, such as for tying a sack shut or [fastening your short-laced shoes][short-shoelaces].

+The _other_ "square knot", so called by the British, is the Chinese [friendship knot][friendship-knot].
+It is decidedly the more square of the two.
+{:.tangent}

 - **Double-throw reef knot.**
 Variant [H2H2s][surgical-knot-study] of the surgeon's knot.
 Use in place of reef knot against flat or concave surfaces.